jtlapp/typebox-validators/README.md

 // returns false indicating an error: validator.test(value);

-// returns an iterable providing the two errors: validator.testReturningErrors();
+// after calling `test`, returns an iterable providing the two errors: validator.testReturningErrors();

-// returns the first error:
+// after calling `test`, returns the first error: validator.testReturningFirstError();
-validator.testReturningFirstError();

 // throws with error 'must be a string of 5 to 10 letters':